MichelleGri/la-boulangerie/README.md

 The Lighthouse Test available on Developer Tools was used to test specific aspects of the website.
 The tool was used to check the website on desktop and mobile devices.
 The performance score has been inconsistent and gives a different score each time the test is run.
 Upon further research and suggestions from tutors, it was determined that the Lighthouse performance score is unreliable and will not be considered an important issue with the website.
 The accessibility and SEO scores are 100 on each page.
 The best practices score is 92 on the homepage because of a low resolution image (bakery-image).
-However, since the image appears as intended on various screen sizes, this is not considered an important issue to be resolved.
+However, since the image appears as intended on various screen sizes and browsers, this is not considered an important issue to be resolved.

 #### Desktop